-I have learned to be content whatever the circumstances (Philippians 4:11, NAS).
+I have learned to be content in whatever circumstances I am in (Philippians 4:11, NAS).

 Belief System or Situation?

-I can hear your responses: “You stub your toe”… “You lose your job”… “You experience foreclosure”… “You have a car accident.”
+I can hear your responses: “You stub your toe… lose your job… experience foreclosure… have a car accident.”
 All of these cause emotions, right?
 Do they?
 Pain, yes.
 But do they cause your emotions?
 What are some emotions you might experience?
 Anger?
 Despair?
 Frustration?
 Panic?

 Different people experience different emotions.
 Why?
 Check out their belief systems.
-While we may experience negative emotions at first, our belief system will determine how quickly we process the circumstance and how well we handle it.
+While we may experience negative emotions at first, our belief system will determine how quickly we process the circumstance and how well we handle it long term.

-What people ultimately believe may cause them to commit horrible crimes like mass killings.
-Or what people believe may cause them to love like Christ loved us.
+What people ultimately believe may cause them to allow anger, revenge, or discontentment to rule their lives.
+Or what people believe may cause them to respond positively and to love as Christ loved us.
 If we are convinced that problems and circumstances (or people) steal our happiness, we will “react” accordingly.
-Likewise if we believe in a God who is control of everything and will work out everything for our good, we will respond a certain way.
+Likewise, if we believe in a God who is in control of everything and will work out everything for our good, we will respond a certain way.
 If we believe that things make us happy, we may react negatively if those things are removed from us.

 Examine Your Belief System

-All of us are caught offguard at times, and we succumb temporarily to a gamut of emotions.
-Should negative ones persist, however, examine your belief system.
+All of us are caught off guard at times, and we succumb temporarily to a gamut of emotions.
+Should negative ones persist, however, it may be time to examine your belief system.
 Ask yourself, what do I really believe about this situation?
 Who’s in control here?
 What do I ultimately believe about the outcome?
 What does God’s Word say about this?
 And what does He want to teach me through it?

 The Key to Contentment